Tables, Matrices, and Lists (Report Builder and SSRS)

 Use a list to create a free-form layout.
 You are not limited to a grid layout, but can place fields freely inside the list.
 You can use a list to design a form for displaying many dataset fields or as a container to display multiple data regions side by side for grouped data.
 For example, you can define a group for a list; add a table, chart, and image; and display values in table and graphic form for each group value, as you might for an employee or patient record.

-For more information, see Lists (Report Builder and SSRS).
+For more information, see [Create Invoices and Forms with Lists].

 A table, matrix, and list data regions display data from a dataset.
 You can prepare the data in the query that retrieves the data for the dataset or by setting properties in the table, matrix, or list.

 The query languages such as Transact-SQL, that you use to retrieve the data for the report datasets can prepare the data by applying filters to include only a subset of the data, replacing null values or blanks with constants that make the report more readable, and sorting and grouping data.

 If you choose to prepare the data in the table, matrix, or list data region of a report, you set properties on the data region or cells within the data region.
 If you want to filter or sort the data, set the properties on the data region.
 For example, to sort the data you specify the columns to sort on and the sort direction.
 If you want to provide an alternative value for a field, you set the values of the cell text that displays the field.
 For example, to display Blank when a field is empty or null, you use an expression to set the value.

 For more information, see Preparing Data for Display in a Tablix Data Region (Report Builder and SSRS).